SeanJackson247/General-Parser/java_parser/README.md

 		Try blocks are followed by catch blocks
 		Catch blocks only follow Try blocks
 		Finally blocks only follow Catch blocks
-		Break and Continue occur only within control flow blocks/blocks uhm I'm not sure I'd have to check...
-		Switch statements are well formed, with only cases inside them.
+		Break and Continue occur only within control flow blocks Switch statements are well formed, with only cases inside them.
 Cases only occur within Switches,etc.
 		Else If and else can only follow if or else if
 		A return statement can only occur in a method